 Addresses legal, legislative and regulatory issues related to labor and the financial operations of trucking companies.
 Issues within the committee’s jurisdiction include: independent contractor classification, workers’ compensation, ergonomics, insurance and risk management, driver shortage, tort reform, transportation contract matters, transportation brokers, cargo liability, and multi-employer pension plan reform.
 The Committee receives support from the National Accounting & Finance Council and the Safety and Loss Prevention Council for research, analysis and policy development. – ATA staff liaison: Rich Pianka.

-Is responsible for developing ATA policy on driver, carrier and hazardous materials and occupational safety and health issues.
-The current agenda includes hours of service, electronic on-board recorders, CDL regulatory and program changes, improvements to the medical certification program, hazardous materials program issues, speed related initiatives and Safestat improvements.
-It has one standing subcommittee: Hours of Service.
-The Committee also receives support from the Safety & Loss Prevention Management Council for research, analysis and policy development. – ATA staff liaison: Sean Garney.
+Is responsible for developing ATA policy on driver, carrier and occupational safety and health issues.
+The current agenda includes hours of service, electronic logging devices, FMCSA’s Compliance, Safety, Accountability program, CDL regulatory and programmatic changes, improvements to the medical certification program, distracted driving, drug testing, and many others. .
+The Committee also receives support from the Safety Management Council for research, analysis and policy development. – ATA staff liaison: Mike Cammisa and P. Sean Garney.

 Is responsible for developing ATA policy relating to federal and state taxes affecting the trucking industry.
 The Committee addresses business taxes, such as corporate income and franchise taxes, excise taxes, estate taxes, sales and use taxes and license fees.
 In addition, the Committee considers operating taxes such as fuel taxes, tire taxes, vehicle registration fees and heavy-vehicle use taxes.
 The Committee coordinates with the Highway Policy Committee on highway user fee and tax issues.
 The Committee receives support from the National Accounting & Finance Council for research, analysis and policy development. – ATA staff liaison: Robert Pitcher.